Various pink and red heart shapes and scribbles overlapping on a red background.

 “What’s love got to do, got to do with it?”
 Well, when it comes to Valentine’s Day marketing, everything!
 In our latest blog, our experts explore how brands drive sales around Valentine’s Day.

-Following the slump of the ‘January blues’, February 14th is a celebration of all things love, with shoppers going out of their way to make sure their partners, pals and even themselves are treated to something special.
+Following the ‘January blues’ slump, February 14th is a celebration of all things love, with shoppers traditionally going out of their way to make sure their partners, pals, pets and even themselves are treated to something special.

 Please enable cookies or click here to view the video on YouTube.